China Medical Board

-China Medical Board, Inc. (CMB; 美国中华医学基金会) is a nonprofit organization that promotes health education and research in the medical universities of China and Southeast Asia.
-Its mission is "to advance health, equity, and the quality of care in China and Southeast Asia."
+China Medical Board, Inc. (CMB; 美国中华医学基金会) is an American foundation whose mission is "to advance health, equity, and the quality of care in China and Southeast Asia."

 History

-The Board was founded in 1914 as the second major project of the Rockefeller Foundation.
+China Medical Board was founded in 1914 as the second major project of the Rockefeller Foundation.
 With additional endowments from the Rockefeller Foundation, China Medical Board became an independent private foundation in 1928.
-From 1914 to 1951, CMB worked to establish Peking Union Medical College.
-Its goal from the outset was full Chinese ownership, operations, financing, and faculty at Peking Union Medical College, which was achieved in 1950.
+CMB established Peking Union Medical College, which brought modern Western medical education to China and "quickly became the preeminent medical education and research institution in China."
+The goal from the outset was full Chinese ownership, operations, and financing.
+Full Chinese faculty at Peking Union Medical College was essentially achieved in 1950.

 In 1951, China Medical Board could not operate in China for political reasons.
 During this time, China Medical Board focused its attention on advancing public health in other countries in East Asia and Southeast Asia.
-In 1980, it resumed activities in China and has been a continuous presence in China ever since.
+In 1980, it was invited to resume activities in China and has been a continuous presence in China ever since.